Clastify logo

 HIV transmission requires infected body fluids

 HIV is the human immunodeficiency virus.
-It is transmitted in specific body fluids and can lead to AIDS if untreated.
-HIV is not spread by ordinary social contact, such as touching, sharing a classroom, or being near someone who is breathing normally.
+It is transmitted in specific body fluids and, if untreated, can lead to AIDS.
+It does not spread through ordinary social contact, such as touching, sharing a classroom, or being near someone who is breathing normally.

 HIV may be present in blood, semen, vaginal fluids, rectal secretions and breast milk.
-Transmission happens when infected fluid enters another person’s body, especially through mucous membranes, damaged tissue, direct blood contact or from mother to child.
+For transmission to happen, infected fluid must enter another person’s body, especially through mucous membranes, damaged tissue, direct blood contact or from mother to child.

 Examples of transmission mechanisms include: